JeffMarqs/api-weather/README.md

 404 Not Found: .The city of '{name city}' was not found.

 ## Considerações Finais
-Para mais informações sobre a API do Meu Projeto, entre em contato em jeffer.son_dasilva@live.com.
+Para mais informações sobre a API, entre em contato em jeffer.son_dasilva@live.com.